mRcSchwering/magic-soup/docs/supporting_figures.md

 each step.
 Simulations with only diffusion (left), only enzymatic activity (middle), and both diffusion and enzymatic activity (right).
 Energy is divided by number of pixel on map (per pixel).
-Simulations were created with the example Wood-Ljungdahl chemistry and 50% cell coverage of cells with random genomes of length 1000._
+Simulations were created with the example Wood-Ljungdahl chemistry and 50% cell confluency of cells with random genomes of length 1000._

 ## Survival and Replication Rate